Ekin-Sen/Admin_and_Dashboard_Template/README.md

-# Admin_and_Dashboard_Template
+# Admin and Dashboard_ emplate
-An admin and dashboard template designed using bootstrap 5
+* An admin and dashboard template designed using bootstrap 5